Seminole: Post-Seminole Wars and the 20th century

 In 1930, they received 5000 acre of reservation lands.
 Few Seminoles moved to these reservations until the 1940s.
 They reorganized their government and received federal recognition in 1957 as the Seminole Tribe of Florida.
 During this process, the more traditional people near the Tamiami Trail defined themselves as independent.
 They received federal recognition as the Miccosukee Tribe of Indians in Florida in 1962.

 During World War II, roughly sixty-five Seminoles fled into the Everglades to avoid registering for the draft.
 The superintendent of the Seminole Indian agency in Dania was able to convince all but two of the group to eventually register.

 In the 1950s, the Oklahoma and Florida Seminole tribes filed land claim suits, claiming they had not received adequate compensation for their lands.
 Their suits were combined in the government's settlement of 1976.
 The Seminole tribes and Traditionals took until 1990 to negotiate an agreement as to division of the settlement, a judgment trust against which members can draw for education and other benefits.
 The Florida Seminoles founded a high-stakes bingo game on their reservation in the late 1970s, winning court challenges to initiate Native American gaming, which many tribes have adopted to generate revenues for welfare, education, and development.

+After removal, the Seminoles in Oklahoma and Florida had little official contact until well into the 20th century.
+They developed along similar lines as the groups strove to maintain their culture while struggling economically.
+Most Seminoles in Indian Territory lived on tribal lands centered in what is now Seminole County of the state of Oklahoma.
+The implementation of the Dawes Rolls in the late 1890s parceled out tribal lands in preparation for the admission of Oklahoma as a state, reducing most Seminoles to subsistence farming on small individual homesteads.
+While some tribe members left the territory to seek better opportunities, most remained.

+Today, residents of the reservation are enrolled in the federally recognized Seminole Nation of Oklahoma, while others belong to unorganized groups.
+The Florida Seminole re-established limited relations with the U.S. government in the early 1900s and were officially granted 5000 acre of reservation land in south Florida in 1930.
+Members gradually moved to the land, and they reorganized their government and received federal recognition as the Seminole Tribe of Florida in 1957.
+The more traditional people living near the Tamiami Trail received federal recognition as the Miccosukee Tribe in 1962.